Tuesday, July 5, 2016

 Pardon me if I don’t share your enthusiasm.

-Michigan had a vote on a proposed amendment to their state constitution.
-“The proposed constitutional amendment would make a person ineligible for election or appointment to any state or local elective office or to hold a position in public employment in this state that is policy-making or has discretionary authority over public assets, if:
+Several states ban felons from running for office, but nearly all those laws have loopholes.
+Michigan recently passed an amendment to their state constitution that read: “The proposed constitutional amendment would make a person ineligible for election or appointment to any state or local elective office or to hold a position in public employment in this state that is policy-making or has discretionary authority over public assets, if:

 • within the preceding 20 years, the person was convicted of a felony involving dishonesty, deceit, fraud, or a breach of the public trust; and